 Visitor Attractions in RTP

 Once you’ve worked up an appetite from sightseeing, stop by Boxyard RTP to try out some locally grown businesses.
 Composed of a few dozen upcycled shipping containers, the unique structure houses a handful of locally-grown eateries and shops, as well as regular live entertainment, an on-site dog park and plenty of space to unwind.

 For lighter bites, try Meat & Graze charcuterie (they even have bark-uterie for four-legged picnic guests!)
 Or, appease your sweet tooth with fresh cupcakes and cookies from BuzzyBakes Bakeshop (bonus: both of these businesses are women-owned).

-Also on the beverage front, don’t sleep (pun intended) on Beyu Caffé’s Mexican latte.
+Looking for some caffeine?
+Don’t sleep (pun intended) on Beyu Caffé’s Mexican latte (pun intended).
 Looking for something stronger?
 Pop into RTP Uncorked to find a new favorite wine, or head upstairs to Lagoon tiki bar for a classic tropical cocktail.

 Glasshouse Kitchen, RTP’s newest eatery, is located near the intersection of Cornwallis Road and Miami Boulevard, and as its name implies, provides natural light in spades thanks to floor-to-ceiling windows on all sides.
 The architecture mimics a greenhouse in a nod to RTP’s growing AgTech cluster, and inside, local food is celebrated on the plate.